PacktPublishing/Mastering-Python-for-Networking-and-Security-Second-Edition/README.md

 **José Manuel** Ortega has been working as a Software Engineer and Security Researcher with focus on new technologies, open source, security and testing.
 His career target has been to specialize in Python and DevOps security projects with Docker.
 Currently he is working as a security tester engineer and his functions in the project are analysis and testing the security of applications both web and mobile environments.
 He has collaborated with universities and with the official college of computer engineers presenting articles and holding some conferences.
 He has also been a speaker at various conferences both national and international and is very enthusiastic to learn about new technologies and loves to share his knowledge with the developers community.

+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781839217166">https://packt.link/free-ebook/9781839217166 </a> </p>